Radley History Club was founded in May 1997 and now has some 70 members. As stated in its constitution, its aims are to:

 Newsletter and programme card

-A Club newsletter is emailed to members each month.
-It contains details of the next meeting, a short report of the previous speaker meeting, items of Club news and details of events sent to the Club of potential interest to members.
+Each month members receive an e-newsletter containing details of the next meeting, a short report of the previous speaker meeting, items of Club news and details of events sent to the Club of potential interest to members.
 There are also links to newsletters from organisations of which Radley History Club is a member.

-Members also receive a printed programme card.
-This gives details of the talks to be given during the Club year and contact details for committee members.
+Each year members receive a printed programme card giving details of the talks to be given during the Club year and the contact details for committee members.

-Meetings are held on the second Monday evening of the month at St James the Great Church, Church Road, Radley, Oxfordshire OX14 3QF.
+The Club meets is St James the Great Church, Church Road, Radley, Oxfordshire OX14 3QF.
 Doors open at 7 pm for a 7.30 pm start.
-There is no meeting in August.
+Church website

 Parking is available in the car park serving Radley Church and Radley Primary School.
 The entrance to the car park is on the far side of the pond to the shared driveway leading to Radley Primary School and the Church Room (see map).
 Those with limited mobility are advised to park in the lay-by in front of the Church or on the opposite of Church Road.